Clinicians Q & A

 Given the current concerns around availability of IVIG, and how often we give steroids for other indications, would it now be appropriate to consider steroids early in the course?

-To answer this question definitively we have now received funding to set up the KDCAAP trial which will explore the use of oral prednisolone in addition to IVIG for unselected Kawasaki Disease cases in the UK and in Europe.
-We encourage recruitment to that trial which is due to open mid 2020.
+To answer this question definitively, the KDCAAP trial – the single greatest opportunity for transformation in outcomes in Kawasaki Disease in a generation – will explore the use of oral prednisolone in addition to IVIG for unselected Kawasaki Disease cases in the UK and in Europe.
+We encourage recruitment to that trial which opened mid 2020.
 Other detailed guidance and recommendations in relation to this (in the interim) are provided in the recently published SHARE guidance which are evidence based standards of care for the management of Kawasaki Disease in Europe: https://doi.org/10.1093/rheumatology/key344

 Does the fever have to be continuous for the 4-5 days?